AntwanR942/sig_quart_bot/README.md

 ## Documentation
-I don't really plan on documenting my bot because, as I mentioned above it is for reference.
+I don't really plan on documenting my bot because it is purely for **reference**.